lucas-angermann/idai-field-web/README.md

 Visit `http://localhost:3000`.

-In order to be able to see images the network volume `smb://bcloud/bclou03/idaiworld-scans/idaifield`` has to be mounted and symlinked to `./api/images`.
+In order to be able to see images you can set `image_dir` in the config file to a mounted volume that holds the image folders for the specific projects.

 ## Test Data